-Altair, Tandy (TRS-80), Atari Commodore and constructed the first microcomputers in the late 70s.
+Altair, Tandy (TRS-80), Atari and Commodore constructed the first microcomputers in the late 70s.

-Steve Jobs and Steve Wozniak microprinting text across top, refers to the 3rd, Universitario stamp design contest sponsored by the post office, Apple Computer and the Romo printing company. al del Correo" patrocinado por el Servicio Postal Mexicano, Apple Computer N.
+Steve Jobs and Steve Wozniak

+microprinting text across top, refers to the 3rd, Universitario stamp design contest sponsored by the post office, Apple Computer

+and the Romo printing company.